Andrii-hotfix/Exponentiation/Readme.md

 ## Build

-The core library does not have any dependencies.
-But command line interface requires [Boost](https://www.boost.org) C++ library.
+The core library does not have any dependencies except small [fmt library](https://fmt.dev/latest/index.html).
+This library used for string output only.
+But command line interface requires
+[Boost](https://www.boost.org) C++ library.
 Tests require [GNU MP](https://gmplib.org) library and [OpenSSL library](https://www.openssl.org).
 So to build tests and CLI you need to install in your system theese dependencied.
 Please contact me in case you have any issues with the deps.
+(Email: dehtyaryov.ipt@gmail.com, Telegram: [link](https://t.me/h_t_f_x)

 **This library uses C++17**
 So you may need to find the compiler which supports C++17 std.
 Please refer [this table](https://en.cppreference.com/w/cpp/compiler_support) to find suitable compiler